benmvp/benmvp.com/content/posts/modern-javascript-syntax-react/index.md

 ---

 - React is Just JavaScript (TM)
+  - For better or worse React hitched its ride with JS
+  - React gets better/easier as JS improves
   - Gatekeepers like to say you need to be great at JS before you can do JS
   - I used to feel the same way
   - Not to keep folks out, but I knew how much easier React would be